randomaccess2023/MG2023/Video 84/README.md

 # `HistGradientBoostingClassifier` using Scikit-Learn

-`HistGradientBoostingClassifier` classifier implements gradient boosting using histogram-based techniques.
+`HistGradientBoostingClassifier` implements gradient boosting using histogram-based techniques.
 It aggregates feature values into discrete bins (histograms) and processes these bins instead of individual samples.
 This algorithm is faster and more memory-efficient for large datasets.
 It can handle datasets with millions of samples due to its binning strategy.

 I used `letter_recognition.csv` dataset for this example.
 The dataset is available in the repository.
 Its target column contains 26 capital letters in the English alphabet.